COMMENT: Does Russia have any friends left in Southeast Asia?

 In Japan, the aggressive behaviour of Russia and China has been a catalyst for a review of its defence strategies and spending plans.
 ‘The Japanese MoD and ruling party LDP are using Russia’s invasion to argue the world has changed’, says Ryosuke Hanada of the Department of Security Studies and Criminology at Macquarie University.

-The Defence ministry sees the global situation as the ‘biggest challenge since WWII’, the LDP said earlier in the year it is keeping NATO’s 2%/GDP as guidance, although it has later watered down that number.
-In the context of its pacifist defence doctrine, the revisions would be a complete turnouraound.
+The Defence Ministry sees the global situation as the ‘biggest challenge since WWII’.
+The LDP said earlier in the year that it is keeping Nato’s 2% of GDP as guidance, although it later watered down that number.
+In the context of its pacifist defence doctrine, the revisions would be a complete turnaround.

 For South Korea, Russia’s war in Ukraine has a different impact.
-Its sizeable defence industry is seizing the opportunity to sell arms to NATO countries.
+Its sizeable defence industry is seizing the opportunity to sell arms to Nato countries.
 The fastest growing arms exporter in the world sees demand especially strong in Eastern Europe.

 In late July, Poland signed a framework deal with South Korea for weapons systems.
-The deal, worth $15bn according to Korean media, is its largest ever weapons export contract.
-South Korea’s arms exports reached a record high of $7bn in 2021.
+The deal, worth $15bn according to Korean media, is its largest-ever weapons export contract.
+South Korea’s arms exports achieved a record high of $7bn in 2021.

-Korea was the only country that could deliver fast, said Polish Defence Minister Mariusz Blaszczak.
+South Korea was the only country that could deliver fast, said Polish Defence Minister Mariusz Blaszczak.
 The deal, which includes fighter jets, howitzers, armoured tanks and technology transfers, will transform Poland’s army.
 It has been handing over its older systems to Ukraine.

-Russia still has allies left such as Vietnam, Laos and Myanmar but there are signs that especially Vietnam, with bilateral trade of $7bn in 2021, is becoming a more lukewarm partner.
+Russia still has allies left such as Vietnam, Laos and Myanmar, but there are signs that especially Vietnam, with bilateral trade of $7bn in 2021, is becoming a more lukewarm partner.

 Not much upside for Russia in Southeast Asia either.